wifinigel/wiperf/mkdocs/docs/config.ini.md

 ### platform (Deprecated)
 *(This setting is now deprecated (and unused) - it has been included for historical reference)*

-Wiperf is supported on both the WLANPi and Raspberry Pi platforms.
+Wiperf is supported on both the WLAN Pi and Raspberry Pi platforms.
 The available options are:

 - wlanpi
 - rpi